flipkart-incubator/dkv/README.md

 This mode may provide better performance for reads and is also useful for deployments that are cache-like having optional durability requirements.

+## Documentation
+Detailed documentation on specific features, design principles, data guarantees etc. can be found in the [dkv Wiki](https://github.com/flipkart-incubator/dkv/wiki)

 ## Testing

 If you want to execute tests inside DKV, run this command: